angulardart/site-angulardart/src/tools/pub/pub-serve.md

 ---
-layout: default
-title: "pub serve"
+title: pub serve
 permalink: /tools/pub/pub-serve
-description: "Use pub serve to start up a development server for your Dart app."
+description: Use pub serve to start up a development server for your Dart app.
 ---

 _Serve_ is one of the commands of the _pub_ tool.